mlcommons/dynabench/new_builder_evaluation/readme.md

 ### Establishing AWS region <a name="region"></a>

-__Note__: This service is free
+__Note__: This service is free.

-Define a region where you are going to deploy all these services. make sure you store the name because you are going to add it to a .env file Example variable name:
+Define a region where you are going to deploy all these services.
+Make sure you store the name because you are going to add it to a .env file.
+Example variable name:

 - AWS_REGION=us-east-1

-If you don't know how to see a list of the regions, check the following [link](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html)
+If you don't know how to see a list of the regions, check the following [link](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html).

 ### Creating user <a name="user"></a>

-__Note__: This service is cree
+__Note__: This service is cree.

-create an AWS user with access key and secret access key with the following permissions:
+Create an AWS user with access key and secret access key with the following permissions:

 - AmazonEC2ContainerRegistryFullAccess
 - AmazonElasticContainerRegistryPublicFullAccess